scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 This is expected as you are giving up disk space for the time it takes to decompress the file, as is seen in the highly compressed XTC format (Fig. :ref:`fig:format-comparison`).
 However, at increasing number of processes (:math:`N > 28`), we found that this difference disappears (Figure :ref:`fig:scaling-gzip` A and Figure :ref:`fig:components-gzip` A).
 This shows a clear benefit of applying gzip compression to a chunked HDF5 file for parallel analysis tasks, as the compressed file is ~2/3 the size of the original.
-Additionaly we found speedups of up to 36x on 2 full nodes for the compressed data file benchmarks (Figure :ref:`fig:scaling-gzip` B), although we recognize this number is slightly inflated due to the slower serial I/O time.
+Additionally we found speedups of up to 36x on 2 full nodes for the compressed data file benchmarks (Figure :ref:`fig:scaling-gzip` B), although we recognize this number is slightly inflated due to the slower serial I/O time.
 From this data we can safely assume that H5MD files can be compressed without fear of losing parallel I/O performance, which is a nice boon in the age of terabyte sized trajectory files.